 If, instead of connecting to campground WiFi, you want to set up a hotspot in your RV, you can do that either by using your smartphone or a dedicated WiFi hotspot device that you’ve purchased with data.
 Just remember that you’ll be using up your own data when connecting via a hotspot, and you’ll need good, clear access to a cellular tower, whereas campground WiFi precludes the need for either of these.

 There are ways to improve your campground WiFi connection and to prepare yourself to have internet access pretty much wherever you travel.
-Let’s take a look:
+Let’s take a look.

-How to Improve Your Campground WiFi Connection
+How to Improve A Campground Wi-Fi Connection

 Products such as WiFi range extenders, boosters, and repeaters can extend your WiFi signal by up to about 2,500 feet.
 So if your normal WiFi signal is like a bubble of 150 feet or so around, above and below you, that signal can be improved by 10 to 20 times, depending on the extender, booster, or repeater you own.